Company Name – Avanti Feeds Limited (Avanti)

-Joint Ventures with Thai Union – access to latest research and processes improves product quality and hence farmer output.
+Joint Ventures with Thai Union – access to the latest research and processes improves product quality and hence farmer output.
 Thai Union has been a global leader in shrimp farming for the past 40 years.

 In 2002 Avanti managed to partner with one of the best in the world to cater to the feed market in South Asia and grew multifold on the back of the partnership.
-With the feed business having grown to a scale where almost half the market has already been acquired, Avanti is trying to repeat the trick in frozen shrimp through another JV with Thai Union.
+With the feed business has grown to a scale where almost half the market has already been acquired, Avanti is trying to repeat the trick in frozen shrimp through another JV with Thai Union.

 2. Key Historical Financials

 Company revenue grew 23% in FY22 and has grown 8% in Q2FY22 on a YoY basis